DHTMLX/docs-spreadsheet/docs/working_with_cells.md

 ### Lock cells

 You can lock a cell or several cells programmatically to make them read-only for users.
 Use the [](api/spreadsheet_lock_method.md) method for this purpose.
-The method takes as a parameter the id of a cell(s) or a range of cells to lock.
+The method takes as a parameter the *id(s) of the cell(s)* or a *range of cells* to lock.

 ~~~js
 // locks a cell